-The key audit matter How the matter was addressed in our audit Valuation of investment properties is a key audit matter due to the: Significance of the balance to the financial statements (98% of total assets); Judgement required by us in assessing the appropriateness of the Trust's selection of the capitalisation of income valuation method as the primary valuation methodology for the Trust's investment properties from the three available methodologies under the accounting standards, compared to accepted industry practices and the nature of the properties.
+How the matter was addressed in our audit

+Significance of the balance to the financial statements (99% of total assets); Judgement required by us in assessing the appropriateness of the Trust's selection of the capitalisation of income valuation method as the primary valuation methodology for the Trust's investment properties from the available methodologies under the accounting standards, compared to accepted industry practices and the nature of the properties.
 The adoption of an alternative valuation method may result in a different valuation outcome.
 Sensitivity of the capitalisation rates to the projected income to individual investment properties in the valuation methodology.
 A small percentage movement in the capitalisation rate across the portfolio would result in a significant financial impact to the investment property balance and the income statement.
 Consideration of the economic impact of COVID-19 on valuations including leasing and rental relief assumptions.
-Working with our KPMG Real Estate specialists, our procedures included: Understanding the Trust's process regarding the valuation of investment property, including specific considerations of the impact of COVID-19.
+Working with our KPMG Real Estate specialists, our procedures included: Understanding the Trust's process regarding the valuation of investment properties, including considerations of the impact of COVID-19.
 We assessed the competency and objectivity of both the Trust's external valuers and the directors in undertaking the external and directors' valuations, as well as the scope of their respective valuations.
 We assessed the appropriateness of the valuation methodology utilised, being the capitalisation of income method, based on the accepted industry practices, the nature of the properties and requirements of the accounting standards.
-We compared the Trust's capitalisation of income valuations on a sample basis to the alternate discounted cash flow method valuations.
+We compared the Trust's capitalisation of income valuations.
 We evaluated a sample of external valuations and the director's internal valuations.
-Using our valuations and directors' valuations to recent sales evidence including consideration of COVID-19 impacts.
+Using our valuations and the director's valuations to recent sales evidence.
 We questioned the capitalisation rates applied to specific properties based on our knowledge of the property portfolio.
 We also tested, on a sample basis, other key inputs to the valuations such as gross rent, occupancy rate, lease term remaining and CPI, for consistency to existing lease contracts or published statistics.
 We assessed the appropriateness of the Trust's COVID-19 leasing and rental relief assumptions applied to the investment property valuations with consideration of our knowledge of the industry sector of the Trust's tenants.

 We assessed the disclosures in the financial report, using our understanding obtained from our testing, against accounting standards requirements.